tkx666/pravega-connectors/README.md

 ## Features
 - Provide data abstractions to pull or push data to Pravega
+- Support parallelism when reading or writing data
 - Support Checkpoint and Transaction for Pravega

 ## How to build